WestDRI/wgpages/content/julia/julia-01-intro.md

 - multi-threading with Base.Threads
 - multi-processing with Distributed.jl
 - ClusterManagers.jl (very briefly)
-- DistributedArrays.jl
+- DistributedArrays.jl - distributing large arrays across multiple processes
-- SharedArrays.jl
+- SharedArrays.jl - shared-memory access to large arrays from multiple processes
+- Dagger.jl (briefly) - a task graph scheduler heavily inspired by Python's Dask

 We will **not** be covering the following topics today (although we hope to cover them in our future webinars!):

-- Dagger.jl - a task graph scheduler heavily inspired by Python's Dask
 - Concurrent function calls ("lightweight threads" for suspending/resuming computations)
 - MPI.jl - a port of the standard MPI library to Julia
 - MPIArrays.jl